ablab/stringdecomposer/README.md

     --second-best                                      StringDecomposer will generate <second-best-monomer>, <second-best-monomer-identity>, <reliability> and _homo_-related columns (not recommended when running StringDecomposer of a large number of monomers)

 ## Latest updates

+### StringDecomposer 1.1.2 release (12 Oct 2021)

+* Remove building with Address Sanitizer by default

 ### StringDecomposer 1.1.1 release (20 July 2021)